louiscyphre/tftpstats/README.md

 # tftpstats
-Program for packet statistics, that uses tftp for packets generation by sending a file
+Program for packet statistics, that uses tftp for packets generation by sending a file.
+Under development